JuliaAI/MLJBalancing.jl/README.md

 ## 🚅 Sequential Resampling

 This package allows chaining of resampling methods from Imbalance.jl with classification models from MLJ.
-Simply construct a `BalancedModel` object while specifying the model and an arbitrart number of resamplers.
+Simply construct a `BalancedModel` object while specifying the model (classifier) and an arbitrary number of resamplers (also called *balancers* - typically oversamplers and/or under samplers).

 ### 📖 Example